CERTCC/CERT-Guide-to-CVD/docs/howto/index.md

 This section provides guidance for folks who are actively engaged in Coordinated Vulnerability Disclosure (CVD) and are looking for advice on how to handle specific situations.
-We have organized it roughly in the order that you might encounter these problems, although we're not strictly adhering to the [Phases](../topics/phases) we've outlined elsewhere.
+We have organized it roughly in the order that you might encounter these problems, although we're not strictly adhering to the [Phases](../topics/phases) we've outlined in the [Understanding CVD](../topics/index.md) section.

 !!! note "How to Use This Section"